 Here are some questions you should consider asking any prospective energy company:

 - Is the discount off the entire bill, or just usage or supply charges?
-As usage charges make up the majority of most electricity bills, this should be your preference, although some providers do take discounts off your entire bill.
+As usage charges make up the majority of most electricity bills, this should be your preference, although some energy providers do take discounts off your entire bill.

 - How long is the benefit period?
 It’s typically that the headline discount offers you see will only apply for the first year of your plan.
 After that, you will start paying the non-discounted cost, which as you can see from the table above, are a lot more expensive.

 - What are the conditions of your discount and what happens if you don’t meet them?
 Most people will find it easy to pay their bills on time or by direct debit, but failing to do so one billing period could result in you losing the benefit all together.
 You could even be slugged a fee.

 While these discounts can be appealing, it’s important not to let them dictate your overall decision.
 This should be made based on a provider’s usage and supply charges, and what you expect to pay when the bill arrives every month or quarter.
-These incentives can, however, be a useful point of difference when comparing similar offers.
+These incentives can, however, be a very useful point of difference when comparing similar offers.

 Which electricity provider is rated highest in Victoria?

 No one wants to pay more than they need to for electricity, so it makes sense that the bottom line will decide which provider many consumers agree terms with.
 However, other factors, most notably customer service, can also prove important.
 Call centres are a major bugbear for customers because there’s nothing worse than hanging on the phone for ages, trying to get a straight answer to a straight question.
 The energy companies should be working hard to keep you happy, in terms of the price you pay, but also the customer service you receive.
 That’s the reason why Canstar Blue produces customer satisfaction ratings for electricity providers in Victoria every year.
 Powershop is currently rated highest overall.